kennysimsj/ExternalTrade/README.md

 # ExternalTrade
-This is the repository for the Shiny App Group Project (WQD7001 Principles of Data Science) for Group E
+This is the repository for the Group Project (WQD7001 Principles of Data Science) for Group E using R to produce Shiny App